 This whole thing is pretty new to me.

+Can you tell us some more about yourself and what poetry means to you?
 I’m just a guy in my early twenties trying to figure this whole damn thing out.
 I’ve always wanted to be a writer.
 When I was younger I would lay on my grandmother’s porch and write into spiral bound notebooks for hours and hours.
 It never seemed like a dream but more of an inevitability.
 I’m not sure what happened or why I had such a fierce dedication to the written word but my grandmother says it goes back to Pokemon Cards.

 I had a binder full of those damn things and at four would have my grandmother read me the cards descriptions and effects over and over again.
 One day she said she was so tired of doing it she just said no. I learned how to read after that and picked up writing a couple months after that.